 Entering a church for the first time can appear to be a daunting prospect especially if you have had no experience of church services or what to expect!
 So here is a brief guide to help you understand what goes on, what to do and what to expect.

-Entry to the church building is usually via the main west door which is under the main tower.
+Entry to the church building is usually via the main west door which is under the main tower (at the Tesco's end!).
 There is also access via a sidedoor on the northside which can be used for wheelchair access.

 When you enter the church you will be greeted and given a hymn book and service booklet.
-You can sit wherever you wish.
-Newcomers often like to sit near the back so that they can discreetly observe what's going on!
+You can sit wherever you wish in the main body of the church (known as the nave).

 You should then be able to follow the rest of the service via your service booklet.